-- 5 tag terminal strip (not including 2 ground tags) is used for the power connections; - 2 tag terminal strip (not including 1 ground tag) for two 100R screen resistors to the EL84s; - 2 tag terminal strip (not including 1 ground tag) for the two 68K grid stopper input resistors on V1; - 2 tag terminal strip (not including 1 ground tag) for the two 68K grid stopper input resistors on V2
+- 5 tag terminal strip (not including 2 ground tags) is used for the power connections; - 2 tag terminal strip (not including 1 ground tag) for 100R screen resistor to the EL84s; - 2 tag terminal strip (not including 1 ground tag) for the two 68K grid stopper input resistors; - 2 tag terminal strip (not including 1 ground tag) for the 470K TMB grid stopper resistor. - The terminal strip for the input to V1 is optional, but highly recommended.